 This is also a great way of extending the power of demand cycles because when one market slows down, you can supplement sales and opportunities by booms in other markets.
 Effectively, this expansion will help a business avoid becoming overly dependent on a single market’s sometimes challenging sales funnel.
 Consider this: While a company may be making less money on heavy coats in the summer in Massachusetts, there’s still a market share for those items in New Zealand because the seasons are reversed down there.

 Based on a study from the Harvard Business Review, it can take as long as five years before a business will start seeing a healthy Return on Assets (ROA).
 Let’s take a look at 10 steps that can help you become more profitable, faster.

 10 Tips for Expanding Your Business Globally

-There are some definitive methods for growing your business globally, though the details will vary for any business.
-Some methodologies will work better for some businesses than others, but there are a few tried-and-true techniques that will help any company.
+There are some definitive methods for growing your business globally, though the details will vary for any expanding business.
+Some methodologies will work better than others, but there are a few tried-and-true techniques that lead to successful business growth.

-Research is the most critical step for due diligence ..
+Market research is the most critical step for due diligence.
 You’ll need to perform a market segmentation analysis first, which will effectively break up the market’s audience into naturally-occurring or artificial segments.
-This is important because it will establish what steps you’ll need to take to effectively sell your goods or services in the market.
+This is important because it will establish what steps your business needs to take to effectively sell your goods or services in a new area.